 - Provide proper training.
 It’s dangerous to assume that workers understand every proper set-up and safe use of equipment.
 Employers must properly train workers in hazard recognition and how to safely use equipment.

 When a worker suffers a serious injury in a New York construction accident, they can get financial support for their medical bills and a portion of their lost wages through workers’ compensation insurance.
 A New York construction accident attorney can review your case and help determine the best way for you to receive payment for your pain and suffering.
-Contact the attorneys at Wingate, Russotti, Shapiro & Halperin, LLP to discuss your situation.
+Contact the attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP to discuss your situation.
 We can be reached at (212) 986-7353.